Removable presymplectic singularities and the local splitting of Dirac structures: The splitting theorem for Dirac structures

+where $\Vol_N$ is a volume form on $N$ and where we have used the form of the spinor of a Poisson structure given by Prop.~\ref{prop:Pispinor}. \end{Remark}

-The Poisson bivectors of Corollaries~\ref{cor:Splitting1} and \ref{cor:Splitting2} can be viewed, respectively, as the maximal and minimal Poisson part of the Dirac structure at $m$.
-Let us spell out the last two corollaries in local coordinates.
+The Poisson bivectors of Theorem~\ref{thm:SplittingTheorem} and Corollary~\ref{cor:Splitting2} can be viewed, respectively, as the maximal and minimal Poisson part of the Dirac structure at $m$.
+Let us spell out the splittings in local coordinates.

 Let $\{x^1, \ldots, x^p\}$ be local coordinates of $S$ and $\{y^1, \ldots, y^q\}$ local coordinates of $N$ such that $m=0$.
-The closed 2-form $\sigma$ and the Poisson bivector $\Pi$ are of the form
+The closed 2-form $\omega$ and the Poisson bivector $\Pi$ are of the form